 Amsterdam is as its best from May (when the tulips are out) to August (when the days are the longest).
 The climate is moderate maritime, with warm summers and cool winters, and typically high humidity - you always have a chance of seeing rain in Amsterdam!

 Insurance and liability

-It is recommended that participants obtain adequate cover for travel, health and accident insurance before they depart from their countries.
-EULAR and MCI as organisers cannot accept responsibility for personal injuries, or loss of, or damage to, private property belonging to congress participants.
+It is recommended that participants obtain adequate cover for travel, health and accident insurance before they depart from their respective country.
+EULAR and MCI as organisers cannot accept responsibility for personal injuries, or loss of, or damage to, private property that belongs to congress participants.

-The electricity power supply in Spain is 220 Volt with a European standard plug.
+The electricity power supply in Amsterdam is 220 Volt with a European standard plug.

-The official language in Madrid is Spanish, however English
+The official language in the Netherlands is Dutch, however nearly everybody speaks English.

-hour in winter and UTC + 2 in summer.
+The Netherlands follow Central European Time (CET) which is GMT +1 hour in winter and GMT + 2 in summer.

-You do NOT need a visa for Spain for business, personal visits or tourism if you are :
+You do NOT need a visa for Netherlands if you are :

 - from a country listed on the Foreign Ministry list